UCI-GDIM31/minigame-1-BricksA9/README.md

 Added several new locations for the player to move to\
 There are now a total of 23 coins\
 There are now a total of 9 spikes\
+Player speed was changed to 3 and sprint speed to 5\
+Hitbox and size of player was slightly shrunk\
 Prompt Response:\
 Take the relationship between a person, a company, and an industry.
 Components are basically people.
 Each component, or person, has their own job to do.
 When enough people are put together, you get a company.